illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 <details><summary markdown="span">Click the arrow to see a tutorial to help get you started on the Pursuer enemy type:</summary>

-***NOTE: This tutorial covers the basics for implementing the Pursuer starting from the UnrealLearningKit starter project.
-It does not cover all the requirements for the Pursuer.
+***NOTE: This tutorial covers the basics for implementing the Pursuer with the Unreal Learning Kit.
+It DOES NOT cover all the requirements for the Pursuer!
 Use intuition, creativity, and other online tutorials to aid in completing all the requirements!***

 ### Step 1: Add a Nav Mesh
 In the level map window, navigate to the + icon on the top left and select Volumes > NavMeshBoundsVolume.

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step5a.png" alt="drawing" width="800"/>

 The Nav Mesh indicates the area where AIs can be activated, so make sure the Nav Mesh is large enough to encapsulate the area you want the enemies to move around in.
 To visualize the navigable area inside of the NavMeshBoundsVolume, press "P" on your keyboard.
-This will highlight all surfaces that the AI character can be navigated to in green.
+This will highlight in green all surfaces that the AI character can be navigated to.

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step5b.png" alt="drawing" width="600"/>

 ### Step 2: Create the AI Controller
-*Unlike the player character that is controlled by an input device (i.e. keyboard and mouse, Xbox controller, etc.), the Pursuer will be controlled by an 'AI controller'.
+*Unlike the player character which is controlled by an input device (i.e. keyboard and mouse, Xbox controller, etc.), the Pursuer will be controlled by an 'AI controller'.
 This allows us to specify in code how we wish the Pursuer to behave.
 To do this, we will create an 'AI Controller' object to control the actions of the Pursuer enemy.*

 In the Content Drawer (Bottom left), click Add > Blueprint Class > (type into "All Classes") > AIController and save the controller with the name 'Pursuer_AIController'.

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step1.png" alt="drawing" width="800"/>

 ### Step 3: Create the Pursuer AI Character
 *Both the player characters and the AI character use the 'Character' blueprint.
-As explained above, the main difference is that it will be controlled by the 'AI Controller'.
+As explained above, the main difference is that the AI character will be controlled by the 'AI Controller'.
 This 'Character' blueprint will connect the model geometry, animations, code for the behaviors, senses, and more.*

 In the Content Drawer, go to Add > Blueprint Class > Character and save the AI character with the name 'BP_Pursuer'.
 Open its blueprint editor.
 Inside the "Components" panel (top left), select the "Mesh" component.
 For starters, set the following properties in the Details panel (right):
 * Skeletal Mesh: SK_EpicCharacter